'Core': NP 19.29.02.01

-The effect of the intestinal microbiota products and of the functional amyloid proteins on the pathological aggregation of proteins and on the propagation of pathology after a prion model in neurodegeneration models
+The effect of the by-products of intestinal microbiota, and the protein amyloid function on the aggregation of pathological proteins, and the propagation of the pathology of the model prionic in models of neurodegeneration

 Duration: 2019-2022